OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 When OED needs to create the graph, it will do the following:

-1. For each unit U in the units table, create a vertex in the graph that is somehow linked back to the row in in the units table that it represents.
+1. For each unit U in the units table, create a vertex in the graph that is somehow linked back to the row in the units table that it represents.
 How this is done will depend on the package used.
 The best would be U.id but U.name is also unique and more logical for the vertex name (if cannot store other values in the graph vertex).
 2. For each conversion C in the conversions table, create an edge from C.source_id to C.destination_id.
 The id can be used to get any other needed information about the unit representing the two vertices in the edge (such as name).
 If U.bidirectional is true then an edge from C.destination_id to C.source_id is also created.
-As with a vertex, each edge needs to linked back to the row in the conversion table that it represents.
+As with a vertex, each edge needs to be linked back to the row in the conversion table that it represents.
+This should  be easy if you know the source and destination vertices since they are already linked.

 The [example](#examples) used so far will now be simplified so less information is contained but the important ideas/cases are present for describing how the code will operate.
 The simplified example is: